Coughing Explained – The Chronic Cough Enigma

 The story of chronic cough in this cartoon may look familiar to a lot of you.
 It’s by Liza Donnelly, a cartoonist for The New Yorker, commissioned by me.

-Do you ask doctors about your chronic cough and they consider it an enigma (a mystery)?
+Are you a part of the chronic cough enigma?
+If you ask your doctors about your chronic cough and they consider it a mystery, you might be.

 Or do they assuredly tell you it’s asthma, allergies, reactive airway disorder, prescribe you medications that do nothing, then suggest more / different meds?